MusicEase: Prominent uses

-MusicEase Software's Christian Virtual Hymnal 15K, providing transposable, customizable sheet music for over 15,000 public domain standard notation and shape note hymns is leveraged on the functionality of MusicEase.
-All music in the Christian Virtual Hymnal 15K was created using MusicEase.
+MusicEase Software's Christian Virtual Hymnal 20K, providing transposable, customizable sheet music for over 20,000 public domain standard notation and shape note hymns is leveraged on the functionality of MusicEase.
+(Read about the Christian Virtual Hymnal 20K in Technologies for Worship Magazine .)
+All music in the Christian Virtual Hymnal 20K was created using MusicEase.
+The Christian Virtual Hymnal 20K newly supports the import of custom choral music created with MusicEase Professional.
+Such music is then generally amenable to all the functionality/customizations provided to built-in music.
+Conversely the Christian Virtual Hymnal 20K supports export to the MusicEase file format.
+Such exported music can then be fully edited within MusicEase.

+MusicEase Software's HymnWrite also uses the MusicEase notation engine to drive its functionality.
+HymnWrite allows users to create new hymns by simply providing the text (title, verses, author, etc.) for the hymn and then choosing a tune from over 5,000 possible tunes to combine with the text.
+The result is a publication quality piece of music comparable to those found in modern day hymnals.

 Integrity Music, a major publisher of praise-worship music, used this functionality of MusicEase for the transposable sheet music versions of many of its products: e.g., the CD-Rom versions of its Hosanna!
 Music songbooks, versions 3 and 4 of its Worship Software, music available via its worshipleaderassistant.com and Worship Kitchen websites, and various iWorship CD-Rom songbooks.

 The "Shout Music Manager" by Media Shout included this functionality to provide transposable, customizable printed music.